unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/installation/readme.md

 The source code repository for Aperture Tiles is available on [GitHub](https://github.com/unchartedsoftware/).

-<h6 class="procedure">To work with the Aperture Tiles source code</h6>
+<h6 class="procedure">To work with the most recent stable release of the Aperture Tiles source code</h6>

-1. Execute the following command to clone the Aperture Tiles repository to an *aperture-tiles/* directory in your Git project folder:
+1. Clone the Aperture Tiles repository to an *aperture-tiles/* directory in your Git project folder:

     ```bash
     git clone https://github.com/unchartedsoftware/aperture-tiles.git
     ```

-2. Check out the *master* branch to work with the most recent stable release:
+2. Check out the *master* branch:

     ```bash
     git checkout master